Yerevan: Soviet era

-Post-independence
+Modern independence

-Following the dissolution of the Soviet Union, Yerevan became the capital of Armenia on 21 September 1991.
-Maintaining supplies of gas and electricity proved difficult; constant electricity was not restored until 1996 amidst the chaos of the badly instigated and planned transition to a market-based economy.
+Following the dissolution of the Soviet Union, Yerevan became the capital of the independent Republic of Armenia on 21 September 1991.
+The monument to Lenin was removed from Republic Square even before independence, on 13 April 1991, although mayor Hambardzum Galstyan argued in favour of a more nuanced and tolerant position.
+In the early years of independence, maintaining supplies of gas and electricity proved difficult amid the 1990s energy crisis.
+Constant electricity was not restored until 1996 amidst the chaos of the badly instigated and planned transition to a market-based economy.

 Since 2000, central Yerevan has been transformed into a vast construction site, with cranes erected all over the Kentron district.
 Officially, the scores of multi-storied buildings are part of large-scale urban planning projects.
 Roughly $1.8 billion was spent on such construction in 2006, according to the national statistical service.
 Prices for downtown apartments have increased by about ten times during the first decade of the 21st century.
-Many new streets and avenues were opened, such as the Argishti street, Italy street, Saralanj Avenue, Monte Melkonian Avenue, and the Northern Avenue.
+Many new streets and avenues were opened, such as the Argishti street, Italy street, Saralanj Avenue, Monte Melkonian Avenue, and Northern Avenue.

 However, as a result of this construction boom, the majority of the historic buildings located on the central Aram Street, were either entirely destroyed or transformed into modern residential buildings through the construction of additional floors.
 Only a few structures were preserved, mainly in the portion that extends between Abovyan Street and Mashtots Avenue.